 Many financial experts will give you advice on building the right investment portfolio and what percentage you need across stocks, bonds, mutual funds, etc. There is also a lot of advice on how much your mortgage, groceries, and charitable contributions should be in comparison to your monthly income.
-However, how many of you have ever been told how much you should budget for Investing in Yourself?
+However, how many of you have ever been told how much you should budget for investing in yourself and your business?

 Back in 2010, I read the book Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth.
 It was a life-changing book for me.
 It shares the mental beliefs that hold people back in being successful in managing or attracting money.
-It is also specific in recommendations on the different broad categories and accounts that you should create in your budget and % to allocate to each:
+It is also specific in recommendations on the different broad categories and accounts that you should create in your budget and % to allocate to each from a personal finance perspective:

 - Financial Freedom bank account – 10% of all your income (after taxes).
 This money is used for investments that will produce passive income for your retirement.